-1.5 Instead of adding a dye tracer, you could add fresh water to assess the sensitivity of the Atlantic Meridional Overturning Circulation (AMOC) to collapse in a classic 'hosing' experiment.
+1.2 You are going to run an experiment in which you add fresh water to assess the sensitivity of the Atlantic Meridional Overturning Circulation (AMOC) to collapse in a classic 'hosing' experiment.

-The user-config file for this is called: LAB.0001.hosing.
+The user-config file for this is called: LAB\2.hosing.
 The default (i, j) location of the flux input is the same (as the dye tracer), but now the injection at the surface (level: k=16).
 Note that the forcing of the salinity tracer is negative (freshwater = negative salinity compared to sea-water)!
 To orientate you in freshwater forcing space: bg\par\ocn\force\scale\val\2=-2.0E17 should be sufficient to make 'stuff happen' and quickly.
 BUT, this is a pretty extreme flux (see overleaf for a rough conversion between salinity forcing units (mol yr-1) and fresh water flux (in m s-1 or Sv).
 Much more than this and the model may crash or at the very least, you'll be left with a large freshwater pond in the North Atlantic ...
 (See later for some exciting discussion on units!)